How our Food Consumption and Management Impact Climate Change

 Reducing our food waste

-There are so many materials available online to help us reduce our food waste, from shopping to preparation, to cooking it.
+There are so many materials available online to help us reduce food waste, from shopping to preparation to cooking.

 Eat stalks and skins

-For example, when cooking potato cook with the skin.
+For example, when cooking potatoes, cook them with the skin.
 Use the whole cauliflower or broccoli instead of throwing away the stems.

 Do it yourself

-Plan your meals, cook it yourself, and eat seasonally and locally to ensure that the product is in its best quality and does not have a long mileage to reach your plate.
+Plan your meals, cook it yourself, and eat seasonally and locally to ensure that the product is of the best quality and does not travel a long distance to reach your plate.

-Storing food correctly can also help them last longer thus avoiding waste
+Storing food correctly can also help it last longer, thus avoiding waste

-For example, storing bread, fruits, and vegetable in the fridge, and keeping berries in airtight containers can extend their shelf life.
+For example, storing bread, fruits, and vegetables in the fridge and keeping berries in airtight containers can extend their shelf life.

-Another practical tip to avoid wastage is to manage your pantry and knowing the expiration or best-by dates
+Another practical tip to avoid wastage is to manage your pantry and know the expiration or best-by dates.

-Using your stock before they expire or using what you have to make a meal will help keep a fresh supply in your pantry or fridge and help avoid waste.
+Using your stock before it expires or using what you have to make a meal will help keep a fresh supply in your pantry or fridge and avoid waste.

-The choice of food we eat have climate impacts
+The choice of food we eat has climate impacts.

-Aside from reducing food waste, the choice of the food we eat also have climate impacts.
-The article “New Diet,” points out what food contributes most and least to climate change.
+Aside from reducing food waste, the food we choose has climate impacts.
+The article “New Diet” points out what food contributes most and least to climate change.

-Top of the list of food that contributes most to climate change is beef.
+At the top of the list of foods that contribute most to climate change is beef.

-Because raising cattle uses a lot of lands, burps up methane – a potent heat-trapping gas, and thus is more harmful to the climate.
+Because cattle farming uses a lot of land, burping up methane—a potent heat-trapping gas—is more harmful to the climate.

 Second, is butter.

-Citing a Finnish study, the article says that butter is the ‘most polluting livestock produce.’
-(A new diet, 2020).
+The article cites a Finnish study and says butter is the “most polluting livestock product” (A new diet, 2020).

-You may ask how in the world is butter so polluting?
+You may ask how butter is so polluting.
 It’s only made from milk, right?
-Right.

-In the article “To Shrink your Carbon Footprint,” Jenny Shalant wrote, “to get a pound of butter, you need 21 pounds of milk”.
-A 1 to 21 ratio of milk to butter (Shalant, 2017).
+In the article “To Shrink Your Carbon Footprint,” Jenny Shalant wrote, “to get a pound of butter, you need 21 pounds of milk”.
+A 1:21 ratio of milk to butter (Shalant, 2017).

 The third on the list is avocado.

-Avocado that is imported that is.
-And because it is imported, it eats up a lot of mileage before it gets to your dining table, generating huge amounts of CO2.
+Avocado that is imported, that is.
+And because it is imported, it eats up a lot of mileage before it gets to your dining table, generating vast amounts of CO2.

 So, what about food that is climate-friendly

-Top on the list is the apple.
-According to the article, it causes the least emissions.
-Second, pulses like beans, lentils, peas.
-And third, mussel and oysters.
-Because these shellfish filter water they benefit the climate and remove carbon from the environment (A new diet, 2020).
+The top of the list is the apple, which, according to the article, causes the least emissions.
+Second are pulses like beans, lentils, and peas.
+Third are mussels and oysters.
+Because these shellfish filter water, they benefit the climate and remove carbon from the environment (A new diet, 2020).

-As consumers, we can reduce our carbon footprint by making the right choices of food that we eat.
+As consumers, we can reduce our carbon footprint by making the right choices of food.
 Choosing food that produces the least carbon emissions, growing more sustainable and hardy crops, applying crop rotations, cover and low-maintenance crops, and alternating pasture and crops would benefit the environment.

-Another option would be to choose a plant-based diet, or animal products with lower carbon emissions (A new diet, 2020).
+Another option is to choose a plant-based diet or animal products with lower carbon emissions (A new diet, 2020).

-Or better yet raising your own herd or poultry for food is the best option.
+Or better yet, raising your herd or poultry for food is the best option.

 Ordering our food from the restaurant also have climate impacts.
-We love a treat once in a while, for some people it could be a regular thing dining out.
-When choosing what food order consider the following: How long is on the food chain?
-How much amount of energy is used to produce the food or product? and, is it organic, locally grown, or imported overseas (Food and Climate, 2019).
+We love a treat occasionally; for some people, it could be a regular thing, dining out.
+When choosing what food to order, consider the following: How long is the food on the food chain?
+How much energy is used to produce the food or product?
+Is it organic, locally grown, or imported overseas (Food and Climate, 2019)?

-The lower the food is in the food chain, the less processed, and choosing in season and organically grown food is always better for the environment and for our health.
+The lower the food is in the food chain, the less processed it is, and choosing in-season and organically grown food is always better for the environment and for our health.

 Opting for climate-friendly food consumption practices is one of the many climate adaptation solutions that we can do as individuals and as a family.